datachainlab/cross/docs/spec/01_basic.md

 - IBC-Channel

-    This is the Channel spec as defined in the ICS.
+    This is the specification for communication between two blockchains as defined within [ics](https://github.com/cosmos/ics).
 By complying with this, we can use IBC ecosystem.

 - Cross handler